iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Simple Misdemeanors.

-In Iowa, aggravated misdemeanors are the most severe class of misdemeanors, while simple misdemeanors are the least severe classes.
+In Iowa, aggravated misdemeanors are the most severe class of misdemeanors, while simple misdemeanors are the least severe class.

 Aggravated misdemeanors attract the most severe punishments, while simple misdemeanors attract the least.